November Gardening Tips & Jobs for Guernsey Gardeners

 Clear up fallen leaves – especially from lawns, ponds and beds.

-Pop them into plastic bags (why not re-use old compost bags) with a few holes in and leave to make excellent leaf mould.
+Pop them into plastic bags (why not re-use old compost bags) with a few holes in the bottom (for drainage) and leave to make excellent leaf mould.
+Make sure they’re good and wet when you pop them in.

 Raise containers onto pot feet to prevent waterlogging.